LegendusMaximus/speedsmart-tools/README.md

 If you haven't already, rename speedsmart_secrets_example.py to speedsmart_secrets.py and add your email details (Gmail is recommended).
 Make sure to use an app password if using Gmail as your actual password cannot be used due to Google's security policy.
 DO NOT use your primary email account for this program as it will not work properly.
 Instead, create a new account and use that.
 Once your secrets file is ready, perform the following procedure on a virtual machine or another device that you think will stay turned on:
 - Navigate to the correct directory
 - Run the command: python3 speedsmart_email.py &
 - It will output a process id.
 Disown this id by typing disown followed by the ID (e.g. disown 12345).
 This means that the process will not quit when you log out.
 - Take note of this ID as you can use kill followed by the ID to stop the program if needed.

+## API functionality
+Please note: This feature is for advanced users of this tool only.
+Users must obtain an API key to use this feature and this is not easy.
+Beginners/Intermediate users should have a go at the email set up instead.
+### Prerequisits
+Before you start, you first need a file named speedsmart_secrets.py with the correct settings (a newly-created email address for this program, an app password for that address, the smtp server, and your API key).
+The quickest way to make one is to rename speedsmart_secrets_example.py to speedsmart_secrets.py and edit the details to your own options.
+IMAP server is not needed if you won't be using speedsmart_email.py

+Hint: If you just can't figure out how to get hold of an API key, ask yourself these questions:
+- What URL does SpeedSmart for iOS request the export from?
+- How could you find that out?
+And, maybe after that, you will find your API key...

+### Setup
+To get this setup running, just use these commands on a virtual machine or other device that will likely stay on for a large amount of time:
+- python3 speedsmart_api.py &
+- # Take note of the process ID
+- disown [process-id] # Where [process-id] is the ID you took note of.
+After that, you are free to log out of the device in question

 ## Goals/To Do list
 I will check items off below once they are completed and functional